 3. All PCI compliant organisations need to prove they are following guidelines

 There are different requirements depending on the merchant level your organisation falls into.
-Although, all businesses will be asked to complete an Attestation of Compliance and conduct a quarterly network scan by an Approved Scanning Vendor (ASV).
+However, all businesses will be asked to complete an Attestation of Compliance and conduct a quarterly network scan by an Approved Scanning Vendor (ASV).
 Level 1 merchants will also be required to conduct a Report on Compliance (ROC) which is an annual on-site assessment completed by an independent Qualified Security Assessor (QSA).
 Those falling into other merchant levels must submit an annual Self-Assessment Questionnaire (SAQ).

 4. An Attestation of Compliance needs to be signed